 1. Form a good relationship with the big device makers

 It's important to have a good sense of what the hot gadget of the holiday season is going to be.
 If you have a good relationship with Android and Windows device makers, then you have a better idea of what sorts of hardware is in the pipeline.
-Otherwise, you will have to learn about them via the Black Friday advertisements like everyone else.
+Otherwise, you will have to learn about them via the Day after Thanksgiving advertisements like everyone else.
 In that case, says Cooper: “There are about 30 days to react from Thanksgiving to Christmas.”

 That time frame is drastically reduced when you consider the fact that the App Store and Google Play need time to review the app after it is submitted.
 "Then you're down to about 10 days of being able to react and then get in line to have your application blessed, certified and published," Cooper added.
 "That becomes a really big challenge for developers."

 2. Make sure it works

 Even if you only have a short time to make your app available, do your best to ensure that it's fully functional.
 App downloads are high-pressure situations since you don't get a second chance.
 "I can't even think of a time that I called someone to get support for an application on my phone," Cooper says.

 The risk is compounded on Christmas because if people have a bad experience with your app, they're likely to give it a bad review and disparage it on social media.
 Even for B2B apps, that negative experience can be a death sentence.